 - Genocide Backfire: After the Pup killed one of the attackers, the brother of said attacker tried to sic hounds on him, but they refused to tear him to shreds.
 Vinitarius saw this as a good omen and spared the kid, selling him to slavery instead.
 Boy, did it turn out wrong!

 - Jerkass: To everyone, including his own son, which leads to them quickly becoming estranged, until Vinitar leaves with the most of his father's original band, fed up with the Maneater's character.

-- Meaningful Name: Despite the incident that caused his nickname being more of Never Live It Down, the name itself turned out quite appropriate — he's indeed a cruel and insidious warlord, a robber and an aspiring conqueror.
+- Meaningful Name: Despite the incident that caused his nickname being more of Once Done, Never Forgotten case, the name itself turned out quite appropriate — he's indeed a cruel and insidious warlord, a robber and an aspiring conqueror.